flenniken/collections/docs/notification.md

 DynamoDB.
 Lambda source lives in 'env/lambda/save-subscription'.

 API Gateway invokes the function on each authenticated POST /subscriptions request.
+A (userId, endpoint) identifies exactly one record in the DB.

-The function receives the JSON body described above, writes or updates the subscription record, and returns a success response.
+The function receives the JSON body described above and it refreshes existing record or it creates a new subscription record when the (userId, endpoint) doesn't exist.

 The function is not deployed or wired to API Gateway yet.
 Until it is, use `scripts/notification -s <file>` to test the API Gateway endpoint